All self-guided groups must register before coming to the Arboretum.

 - Use indoor voices.

-- Bathrooms are located in the Hunnewell Building, which is open from 9am to 5pm weekdays.
+- Bathrooms are located in the Hunnewell Building when open to the public.

 - Plan for students to use the facilities in small staggered groups, with a supervising adult.